Howie Hawkins 2020 presidential campaign: Campaign

 On April 3, 2019, Hawkins announced that he was forming an exploratory committee to prepare for a potential candidacy for the Green Party 2020 presidential nomination and formally launched his campaign on May 28, 2019, in Brooklyn, New York.
 On June 21, 2020, Hawkins received enough delegates to win the Green Party's presidential nomination after winning delegates from the Green Party of Michigan and Lavender Caucus.
 On July 11, he received the Green Party's presidential nomination with 210 delegates at the party's virtual convention.

 On October 26, 2019, Hawkins won the nomination of the Socialist Party USA as part of his effort to unite smaller left-wing parties.
 In November, Hawkins was endorsed by Solidarity, a U.S.-based socialist organization.
 On March 3, 2020, Hawkins lost the Peace and Freedom Party primary to Gloria La Riva.
 On August 13, 2020, he was endorsed by Socialist Alternative.
 Hawkins also received the nomination of the Legal Marijuana Now Party.
 In August 2020, Solidarity withdrew their endorsement following a poll of its members, instead taking no official position on the presidential election.

+A September 2020 New York Times article highlighted how Republican operatives worked to get the Green Party on presidential ballot lines in swing states by collecting signatures and advising on ballot access lawsuits, hoping that it would split votes away from Biden.